EU set to demand Internet firms act faster to remove illegal content

-BRUSSELS (Reuters) - Companies including Google (GOOGL.O), Facebook (FB.O) and Twitter (TWTR.N) could face European Union laws forcing them to be more proactive in removing illegal content if they do not do more to police what is available on the Internet.
+BRUSSELS (Reuters) - Companies including Google, Facebook and Twitter could face European Union laws forcing them to be more proactive in removing illegal content if they do not do more to police what is available on the Internet.

 Proliferating illegal content, whether because it infringes copyright or incites terrorism, has sparked heated debate in Europe between those who want online platforms to do more to tackle it and those who fear it could impinge on free speech.